RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Video player volume**

 Sets the volume for the video player.
-This applies to the gamelist views, the media viewer and the video screensaver.
+This applies to the gamelist view, the media viewer and the video screensaver.

 **Play audio for videos in the gamelist view**

-With this turned off, audio won't play for game videos in the gamelists.
+With this turned off, audio won't play for videos in the gamelists.

 **Play audio for media viewer videos**